samuel-yang/email-parsing/README.md

 Date of e-mail, source, filename are handed off for processing.
 If new date detected, rate sheet is generated for the last date and written to drive.
 Updates to current day.
+Rate sheets are saved locally, and uploaded to the Drive.

 Excel documents used for reference are in Compiled Data.  - DO NOT DELETE Sheets for viewing are found in Rate Sheets.